Table of Contents

 Live dealer games combine the best of both worlds by bringing actual, human dealers to your online gaming experience via live streaming video.
 At live dealer casinos, you place wagers and then watch the results in real time as a trained dealer shuffles the cards and runs the game.

-How Online Gambling Was Legalized in the USA
+How US Online Gambling Was Legalized

 The legalization of online casinos in the United States was more of a process than a singular event.
 In fact, it is a process that’s ongoing to this day due to individual states possessing the authority to regulate online gambling as they see fit.